 There are many ways to find out how much your electric guitar or other musical equipment is worth.
 You can start by searching the internet for similar or exact models that are for sale.

-This will help you to determine what others feel they are worth and also see what condition those instruments are in.
+This will help you to determine what others feel they are worth.
+And also see what condition those instruments are in.
 Start with well-known online websites like:

 - Facebook Groups/Marketplace